whcsu/whcsu.github.io/README.md

-# Biostatistics and Dataming Group at Central South University
+# Biostatistics and Data Mining Group at Central South University